 Haringey Has Pride 2019

-Haringey Has Pride was a two-year project funded by the Heritage Lottery Fund, which celebrated the active role the borough of Haringey played fighting for LGBTQ and human rights.
+Haringey Has Pride was a two-year project funded by The National Lottery Heritage Fund, which celebrated the active role the borough of Haringey played fighting for LGBTQ and human rights.

 Pride Festival and Parade